 Professional Career – 3 decades of dedication & purpose

 Christian Takushi, started his career as a Macroeconomic Analyst at ZKB Research in 1989 and was invited to join Credit Suisse Group in late 1992 as Portfolio Manager.
 There he convinced the Private Banking unit to invest in emerging markets, developing the research & investment teams in Hong Kong and Singapore.
 In 1998 Christian was invited to join Swisscanto Asset Management as a Director where he continued to manage Emerging Asia and Japanese equities for 14 years with a macro approach, also shaping the Global Currency Strategy.
 In 2012 he was invited to join BCV Asset Management, where he overhauled and led the Strategy for Emerging Markets.
-In February 2015 Christian helped found the geopolitical research boutique Geopolitical Economics.
-It provides decision makers & policy makers with strategic advise.
+In February 2015 Christian helped found the geopolitical research boutiques Geopolitical Economics and later Global Geopolitical Research.
+The latter providing decision makers & policy makers with independent analysis and strategic advise.
 As an Economist and Investment Specialist he has advised and accompanied decision makers, investors and corporate executives through 10 major crises over three decades.
-Christian advised chairmen and CEOs of many Asian firms that expanded globally.
-Among them some household names of today from South Korea, Hong Kong, Japan, China, Singapore, Philippines and Indonesia.

 - ZKB is Switzerland’s largest State Bank with a AAA-rating by Standard & Poors